Updated: Sep 3

 Whatever we face, whether we are conscious of it or not, knowing who we are sets us up for what is ahead of us.

 Recently, tracing genetic ancestry has become accessible.
-From USD79 to 600, genetic ancestry, family roots, origin of the family roots, and possible relatives in different countries can easily be mapped out.
+From 79 to 600 dollars, genetic ancestry, family roots, origin of the family roots, and possible relatives in different countries can easily be mapped out.
 There are many companies offering these services with results given within a few days to several weeks depending on the type of testing required.
 A lot of people have posted the results of their tests online with many of them finding out unexpected genetic roots.

 A hero in the family